mik1904/cryptojackingAP/README.md

 The latter, receives the requests forwarded by the iptables, retrieves the requested data, injects the cryptomining code (if possible) and returns everything to the client.

+# Disclaimer
+Made for fun and no profit.
+Only use this tool for education, research, or in the course of approved operations.